Tampa DUI Lawyer

 If you have been arrested for DUI in Tampa Florida, two separate cases will result.

 The first case is called the administrative case.
-The administrative case deals with whether or not your Florida driver’s license will be suspended and for how long.
-The Florida Department of Highway Safety and Motor Vehicles handles the Administrative Case.
-To learn more about the administrative case, watch the video 7 Things About Your DUI Case that You Need To Know Immediately or read Florida DUI and Your Driver’s License.
+The administrative case deals with whether or not your Florida driver's license will be suspended and for how long.
+The Florida Department of Highway Safety and Motor Vehicles handles the administrative case.

 The second case is called the DUI criminal case.
 DUI is designated a criminal offense because it can lead to a jail or prison sentence.
 The State Attorney's Office in the county where you were arrested prosecutes the criminal case.